xbowery/housing-price-predictor/README.md

 This project was done as part of SMU CS105 - Statistical Thinking for Data Science syllabus.

+To view the project live, please click on this link [here](https://share.streamlit.io/xbowery/housing-price-predictor/main/app.py).

 <b>Members</b>
 - [Cheah King Yeh](https://www.linkedin.com/in/king-yeh-cheah/)